comicrelief/storybook/README.md

 ```js
 import { Footer, FileUp } from '@comicrelief/storybook';
 ```

-You may check a specific component's documentation inside it's directory -if exists- for more info.
+In some cases there is documentation for a specific component in a `README.md` inside its own directory.

 ### Semantic Release Process